sapinder-singh/api-paginator/README.md

 # Paginate The API

 ## How does it Work?
-You'll get a unique endpoint that shall return the paginated version of data, which we retrieve from the API that you submit to us. **Note that this works only for those APIs that return JSON data.**
+You'll get a unique endpoint that shall return the paginated version of data, which is retrieved from the API endpoint that you submit. **Note that this works only for those APIs that return JSON data.**

 The following constraints apply to the data returned by the paginated API-